 - High cost of repeat purchase

 - Expensive subscription plans

 What you can do: A remedy to such a problem does not mean that your product should be the cheapest.
 Instead, help your customers understand the long-term returns on their current investment

 #4.
 Process pain points

-Process pain points refers to the different methodologies and processes that businesses employ to interact with their customers.
+Process pain points refer to the different methodologies and processes that businesses employ to interact with their customers.
 These pain points might be creating friction for customers due to sub-optimal processes.
-Few examples of such pain points are:
+A few examples of such pain points are: